-What Is a Tax Shield?
+What is a Tax Shield?

-What Are Some Examples of a Tax Shield?
+Examples of Tax Shields

 Tax shields involve investments and purchases that are tax deductible.
 Some common examples include:

 Charitable giving is a deductible expense for both individuals and businesses, with some restrictions and limits.
 For an individual to take a tax deduction on charitable giving, they must itemize deductions.
 Corporations can include charitable donations with some limits and restrictions.

 A mortgage is a classic tax shield for both individuals and businesses.
 Note that it's not the amount of the mortgage payment that's deductible; it's the interest expense.

 Businesses can take a depreciation expense for buying business property, including equipment, furniture and fixtures, and vehicles (but not land).
 Depreciation is basically a way to spread out the expense of buying a business asset over the life of that asset.
 Accelerated depreciation allows you to depreciate more of the asset in the first year or two, and it's a great example of a tax shield.
 The two types of accelerated depreciation are Section 179 expenses and bonus depreciation.